ytyulkinaxway/axway-open-docs/content/en/docs/apim_relnotes/20211130_apip_relnotes.md

 Configuration for [OAuth client credentials flow](/docs/apim_administration/apimgr_admin/api_mgmt_virtualize_web/#oauth) was added in API Manager, so API Portal now supports client credentials flow in line with API Manager adding support.

+### New installation parameters

+Admin account credential control parameters were added in API Portal installer to allow users to change the JAI admin password and password reset on first login.
+For more information, see [Unattended installation](/docs/apim_installation/apiportal_install/install_unattended/).

 ## Limitations of this update

 This update has the following limitations: